 The hospice includes a 10-bed Inpatient Unit and a newly-relaunched therapy and well-being support service called The Orangery and a Counselling and Bereavement Support service for patients and families.

-“Our aim is to provide patients and their loved ones with the best possible care and support throughout their illness and at the end of their life.”Julie Challenger, Quality Matron
+“Our aim is to provide patients and their loved ones with the best possible care and support throughout their illness and at the end of their life.”Julie Challenger, Staff Nurse

 Adults living with a progressive, life-limiting illness registered with a Barnsley GP are eligible to be referred to Barnsley Hospice.
 Referrals may be made by GPs, NHS and social care professionals and dedicated hospital and community-based palliative care teams.
 Read more about our Referral Process

 Our care is free for patients and their families but not free to provide.
-Barnsley Hospice receives a grant from the Barnsley NHS Clinical Commissioning Group each year, but as a charity we also need to raise £2.5 million in additional funding to sustain services.
+Barnsley Hospice receives a £1.7 million grant from the Barnsley NHS Clinical Commissioning Group each year, but as a charity, we also need to raise £3.5 million in additional funding to sustain services.
 We rely on individual, community and corporate donations, legacies, grants and fundraising.
 Please find out more about how you can support us.

 Our services are all free to patients and their families.
 Barnsley Hospice is a charity and our services are fully-funded by the donations of our generous supporters, plus an annual NHS grant.